Affiliate Disclosure CSH may earn commission from links on this site at no cost to you. This never influences our coverage. Read our policy →

 Where it falls short: HubSpot is separate from field service.
 You’d manage leads in HubSpot and jobs in another tool, which creates data silos.
 The free tier has limits that can push teams toward paid tiers quickly.

 Pricing: Free CRM tools are available.
-HubSpot Starter seats now publish around $9/mo for many hubs, while Professional pricing varies by hub and seat count.
+HubSpot Starter seats now publish around $7/mo per seat for many hubs, while Professional pricing varies by hub and seat count.

 Best for: Contractors who want to start managing leads in a structured system at no cost and aren’t ready to commit to an all-in-one platform yet.